 - While users are re-eligible to receive the campaign, they can only re-trigger it after a certain period of time, and that period of time has not yet elapsed.

 Segmenting a triggered campaign on user data recorded at the time of the event may cause a race condition.
 This happens when the user attribute on which the campaign is segmented gets changed, but the change hasn’t been processed for the user when the campaign is sent.
 Since campaigns check for segment membership on entry, this can lead to the user not receiving the campaign.

 For example, imagine you want to send an event-triggered campaign to male users who just registered.
 When the user registers, you record a custom event

 gender attribute.
 The event may trigger the campaign before Braze has processed the user’s gender, preventing them from receiving the campaign.

-It is a best practice to ensure that the attribute on which the campaign is segmented is flushed to Braze’s servers before the event.
-In cases where this is not possible, the best way to guarantee delivery is to use custom event properties to attach the relevant user properties to the event and apply a property filter for the specific event property instead of a segmentation filter.
-In the example above, you would add a
+As a best practice, ensure that the attribute on which the campaign is segmented is flushed to Braze servers before the event.
+If this isn’t possible, the best way to guarantee delivery is to use custom event properties to attach the relevant user properties to the event and apply a property filter for the specific event property instead of a segmentation filter.
+For our example, you would add a

 gender property to the custom event